 Lacquered furniture produced in the traditional way by Asian craftspeople is rare, so it's doubtful your lacquered furniture is of this vintage.
 Nevertheless, understanding the difference between traditional and modern lacquers can give even the novice an appreciation for this versatile finish and help you care for your lacquered furniture, no matter what type it is.
 Although lacquer is resilient, it's vulnerable to scratches, and modern lacquer finishes aren't as resistant to solvents as their ancient counterparts.
+Proper cleaning of lacquer furniture will help to maintain its beauty and value.

 Video of the Day